 Proposal by the Delegation of Algeria

-The Delegation of Algeria proposes an amendment to Articles 22 (3)(b) as follows.
+The Delegation of Algeria proposes an amendment to Article 22 (3)(b) as follows.

 Article 22(3)(b)

-Notwithstanding the provisions of subparagraph (a), if, in any session, the number of the members of the Assembly which are States, have the right to vote on a given matter and are represented is less than one-half but equal to or more than one-third of the members of the Assembly which are States and have the right to vote on that matter, the Assembly may make decisions but, with the exception of decisions concerning its own procedure, all such decisions shall take effect only if the conditions set forth hereinafter are fulfilled.
+Notwithstanding the provisions of subparagraph (a), if, in any session, the number of the members of the Assembly which are States, have the right to vote on a given matter and are represented is less than two-thirds but equal to or more than one half of the members of the Assembly which are States and have the right to vote on that matter, the Assembly may make decisions but, with the exception of decisions concerning its own procedure, all such decisions shall take effect only if the conditions set forth hereinafter are fulfilled….

 The Delegation further proposes the following amendment to Article 25.